PatrickCallaghan/datastax-userinteractions-search/README.md

 	val results = csc.sql("SELECT * from datastax_user_interactions_demo.user_interaction");

-New Queries based on session path
+##New Queries based on session path

+To start the webserver run

+	mvn jetty:run

 Find sessions that started like

-	select * from datastax.session_paths where forward_path like '"F1 F2 F3"';
+	select * from datastax.session_paths where forward_path like '"F001 F002 F003"';

 Find sessions that ended like

-	select * from datastax.session_paths where reverse_path like '"Logout F3"';
+	select * from datastax.session_paths where reverse_path like '"Logout F003"';

 Get a distinct list of all the paths in each of the sessions